It was 18 years ago that Louise Snowball first found herself walking the halls of VisAbility, known then as the Association for the Blind.

 Reflecting on Louise’s time with VisAbility as she enters retirement this year, any trepidation she felt on how she could benefit our community, the children with vision impairment and their families, seems almost unbelievable.

-Louise’s distinguished and meaningful career, which includes the 18 years she spent with VisAbility, has seen her leave a lasting legacy of advocacy for Western Australians living with disability.
+Louise’s distinguished and meaningful career, which includes the 18 years she spent with VisAbility, has seen her leave a lasting legacy of advocacy for Western Australians living with vision impairment.

 Louise has always had a desire to make a difference.
 She left high school eager to start nursing but was not content on waiting the extra year to start university.
 So she enrolled into Psychology at UWA (link opens in new window).
 “After that I never left,” Louise says with a smile.
 “While I was a student I worked for two summer holidays at the main office in the Mental Deficiencies Department (which is now the Disability Services Commission).
 I just loved it!
 I went on to work there after my graduation.”